Toe Jump

 Instructions

-• Land softly on the balls of your feet, keeping your knees slightly bent.
+• Land softly on the balls of your feet with the knees still slightly bent and the torso upright.

 Tips & Tricks